QizheCui/CW1_RL/README.md

 - Wins against ThandPlayer: 626/1000, Draws: 14/1000, Losses: 360/1000

 ### Conclusions
-- Agents 1 and 2 are highly effective against RandomPlayer and WinningMovePlayer but struggle significantly against ThandPlayer compared to Agent 3.
+- Agent1 and Agent2 are highly effective against RandomPlayer and WinningMovePlayer but struggle significantly against ThandPlayer compared to Agent3.
 This outcome is logical, given their training against simpler opponents.
-- Agent 3, while slightly less dominant against RandomPlayer and WinningMovePlayer than Agents 1 and 2, performs markedly better against ThandPlayer.
+- Agent3, while slightly less dominant against RandomPlayer and WinningMovePlayer than Agent1 and Agent2, performs markedly better against ThandPlayer.
 Despite a more erratic learning curve and slower convergence, Agent 3 consistently demonstrates strong performance across different player types.
 This is likely because defeating ThandPlayer requires the ability to simultaneously consider multiple winning moves, which is a skill that offers a significant competitive edge against other agent.

 ## Part 2: TBC